JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

    http://localhost:8080/
    ```

-   > The port number can vary.
-If the 8080 port is unavailable, you can find the corresponding port number printed in the console
+   > The port number can vary because the 8080 port may be unavailable.
+You can find the actual port number printed
-   > after building the application.
+   > in the Gradle build console.
    >
    {type="tip"}